GhostAtom/langgraph-factory-workspace/implementation_task.md

 ## Implementation Tasks

 1. **Setup & Preparation**
-   - [ ] Repository setup: Ensure the latest code is pulled from the main branch.
+   - [ ] Repository setup: Ensure the repository is up-to-date and branch is created for the feature.
-   - [ ] Development environment: Confirm the local development environment is configured correctly.
+   - [ ] Development environment: Confirm the development environment is configured correctly.
-   - [ ] Dependencies installation: Verify all necessary dependencies are installed and up-to-date.
+   - [ ] Dependencies installation: Verify all necessary dependencies are installed.

 2. **Core Development**
-   - [ ] Define the `/health` endpoint in the application router.
+   - [ ] Define the `/health` endpoint in the application.
-   - [ ] Implement logic to check the application's health status (e.g., database connection, service availability).
+   - [ ] Implement logic to check the application's health status.
-   - [ ] Return a JSON response with the health status and relevant metadata (e.g., uptime, version).
+   - [ ] Return appropriate HTTP status codes and messages.

 3. **Testing & Quality**
-   - [ ] Unit tests: Write tests to verify the endpoint returns the correct status under various conditions.
+   - [ ] Unit tests: Write tests to verify the endpoint returns the correct status.
-   - [ ] Integration tests: Ensure the endpoint works correctly within the application context.
+   - [ ] Integration tests: Ensure the endpoint integrates well with the existing system.
-   - [ ] Code review: Conduct a peer review to ensure code quality and adherence to standards.
+   - [ ] Code review: Conduct a thorough review to ensure code quality and adherence to standards.

 4. **Deployment**
-   - [ ] Build process: Update the build process to include the new endpoint.
+   - [ ] Build process: Ensure the application builds successfully with the new endpoint.
-   - [ ] Deployment pipeline: Ensure the deployment pipeline is configured to deploy the changes to staging and production.
+   - [ ] Deployment pipeline: Update the deployment pipeline to include the new feature.
-   - [ ] Monitoring setup: Configure monitoring tools to track the health endpoint's status and performance.
+   - [ ] Monitoring setup: Configure monitoring to track the health endpoint's status.

 ## Test Cases
-- **Test Case 1**: Access the `/health` endpoint when the application is running normally - Expected: Status 200 with "healthy" message.
+- **Test Case 1**: Access the `/health` endpoint when the application is running - Expected: HTTP 200 OK with a message "Service is healthy".
-- **Test Case 2**: Access the `/health` endpoint when the database is down - Expected: Status 500 with "unhealthy" message.
+- **Test Case 2**: Access the `/health` endpoint when the application is down - Expected: HTTP 503 Service Unavailable.
-- **Test Case 3**: Access the `/health` endpoint with invalid parameters - Expected: Status 400 with "bad request" message.
+- **Test Case 3**: Validate the response time of the `/health` endpoint - Expected: Response time < 200ms.

 ## Acceptance Criteria
-- [ ] The `/health` endpoint returns a 200 status code when the application is healthy.
+- [ ] The `/health` endpoint returns HTTP 200 when the application is healthy.
-- [ ] The endpoint provides a JSON response with application status and metadata.
+- [ ] The `/health` endpoint returns HTTP 503 when the application is not healthy.
-- [ ] The endpoint is accessible and performs within acceptable response times.
+- [ ] The endpoint is documented and included in the API documentation.

 ## Technical Requirements
-- **Technology Stack**: Node.js, Express.js (or relevant framework), JSON
+- **Technology Stack**: Node.js, Express.js (or relevant framework)
-- **Performance**: The endpoint should respond within 100ms under normal load.
+- **Performance**: The endpoint should respond within 200ms.
 - **Security**: Ensure the endpoint does not expose sensitive information.
-- **Scalability**: The endpoint should handle concurrent requests efficiently.
+- **Scalability**: The endpoint should handle a high number of requests without degradation.

 ## Risk Assessment
-- **High Risk**: Misconfiguration of the endpoint leading to false health status - Mitigation: Thorough testing and validation.
+- **High Risk**: None identified.
-- **Medium Risk**: Performance degradation under high load - Mitigation: Load testing and optimization.
+- **Medium Risk**: Potential for incorrect health status reporting - Mitigation: Thorough testing and monitoring.
-- **Low Risk**: Minor bugs in the endpoint logic - Mitigation: Code review and unit testing.
+- **Low Risk**: Minor performance impact - Mitigation: Optimize endpoint logic and monitor performance.

 ## Timeline
 - **Phase 1**: 1 day - Setup & Preparation